Office hours: Monday - Friday, 9.00 - 17.00 EDT (UTC-04)

 International Migration Conference.
 Human migration is now at an all-time high, accounting for 240 million persons and is shaping world events and fueling political and public debates.
 People have been migrating since the beginning of human history to escape natural catastrophes, wars and suffering.
 As a result, migrant populations are heterogeneous and are facing a broad range of health needs.
 Migrant medicine is a rapidly developing discipline to address the complexity of such needs.

-The ISTM is planning an international forum in October of 2018 to discuss scientific evidence on migration-related issues, with a specific focus on the health aspects affecting migrant populations and host communities.
-This forum will bring together public officials, policy makers, clinicians and others who care for migrants and their introduction into their host communities.
+The ISTM is held an international forum October of 2018 to discuss scientific evidence on migration-related issues, with a specific focus on the health aspects affecting migrant populations and host communities in Rome, Italy.
+The forum will brought together public officials, policy makers, clinicians and others who care for migrants and their introduction into their host communities.

 Annual travel medicine research grants.
 Grants are awarded through a peer review process, and are designed to stimulate travel medicine research by supporting pilot studies or small research projects.
 These awards typically assist young or newer investigators and investigators in lower income communities to learn skills in investigative work and test hypotheses so that they may then apply to other agencies for more substantive research grants.